By Katy Cable-The Weekly Runt

 And then something happened.
 Murdoch began gesturing areas of her own body and asking me very specific questions about Olive that have not been addressed in my blogs.
 Unless she somehow obtained Olive’s vet records she would never have known these particulars.

 I don’t expect people to understand.
-Some things just can’t be conveyed in a podcast.
+Some things just can’t be conveyed in a blog or podcast.
 You can’t witness Olive’s unusual behavior or feel the strange surge of energy that made me overcome with emotion.
 If I hadn’t experienced it myself, I would’ve quickly written this whole thing off.
-Another ”cheesy, bull-sh—ty” LA frivolity right up there with $15 CBD bath bombs and bottled probiotic water.
+Another ”cheesy, bull-sh—ty” LA frivolity right up there with $15 CBD bath bombs and bottled collagen water.

 Now my logical brain had some questions.
 The first was, could Murdoch communicate with pets that have crossed over to Rainbow Bridge.
-The answer was an overwhelming “YES!” and she filled me in on some questions I had about my beloved first pug, Raisin.
+The answer was an overwhelming “YES!”
+She then filled me in on some questions I had about my beloved first pug, Raisin.

 The next question I had was whether or not she could talk to other animals, -like Dr Doolittle.
 First off, Murdoch made it known she isn’t a fan of that movie.
 While she has nothing against the actors or story, she is adamant that pets don’t communicate like that at all.
-(Talking in English, or other languages, with funny human voices.)
+(By that I mean talking in English, or other languages, with funny human voices.)
 Murdoch can and does do readings on cats, horses, hampsters, bearded dragons and even snakes.
 So, yes she is a regular Dr Doolittle herself.

 I asked what type of situations people reach out to her for.
 She said gets a wide range of requests.
 Some are from people with a new pet they want to understand.
 Or a pet with behavior issues they can’t control.
 People reach out trying to help pets that are injured or sick and not acting normal.
 Murdoch also frequents animal shelters and does assessments helping people make more compatible adoption choices.
 And sadly, some people want to know if a pet is ready to cross to Rainbow Bridge.